allamiro/allamiro/README.md

 I have also a medium blog that I use to write about any thing that interests me you welcome to follow it. https://medium.com/@tamirsuliman

-* 🌱 I’m currently learning : AI, Python Programming, Machine Learning , Deep Learning,  and Cyber Security.
+* 🌱 I’m currently learning : AI, Python Programming, Data Science,  Machine Learning , Deep Learning,  and Cyber Security.
 * 💞️ I’m looking to collaborate on some research projects in Machine Learning, Artificial Intelligence related to Cyber Security and data sceince.
 * 📫 How to reach me on twitter :  @allamiroo
 * 😄 I'm busy with work life and study so I apologize for the lack of contents.